 Malnutrition is an imbalance between the nutrients the body needs and the nutrients it gets.
 Thus, malnutrition also includes overnutrition (consumption of too many calories or too much of any specific nutrient—protein, fat, vitamin, mineral, or other dietary supplement), as well as undernutrition.

 The number of undernourished people in the world has been increasing since 2014.
 In The State of Food Security and Nutrition in the World 2020, the United Nations Food and Agriculture Organization (FAO) reported that almost 690 million people, or 8.9 percent of the global population, were undernourished in 2019, which is 60 million more people than in 2014.
 Most live in countries with high rates of food insecurity.
-The FAO report anticipates that the COVID-19 pandemic COVID-19 Coronaviruses are a large family of viruses that cause respiratory illness ranging in severity from the common cold to fatal pneumonia.
-There are many different coronaviruses.
-Most of them cause... read more may increase the number of people who are undernourished by an additional 83 to 132 million in 2020.
+The FAO report anticipates that the COVID-19 pandemic COVID-19 COVID-19 is an acute respiratory illness that can be severe and is caused by the coronavirus named SARS-CoV-2.
+Symptoms of COVID-19 vary significantly.
+Two types of tests can be used to diagnose... read more may increase the number of people who are undernourished by an additional 83 to 132 million in 2020.

 In areas that do not have widespread food insecurity, undernutrition is usually far less common than overnutrition.
 However, certain conditions increase the risk of undernutrition.
 These conditions include the following: